Pharmacy vs Nursing? Which career field is right for you?

 Pharmacists work closely with other members of the healthcare team to ensure that patients are receiving the best possible medication therapy.

-They also conduct health and wellness screenings, provide immunizations, manage the medications of patients with chronic diseases, and much more.
+They also conduct health and wellness screenings, provide immunizations, medication management of patients with chronic diseases, and much more.

 Pharmacist work settings